• Skip to main content

 Gyaca County, also known as “Gyatsa County“, is a county under Shannan City.
 Gyaca means “the salt of the Han nationality” in Tibetan.

 There are festivals almost every month, in addition to traditional folk festivals, there are also a lot of religious events.
-The reincarnated boys of Dalai Lama and Panchen Lama all have to determine the direction of finding by observing the visions of Lhamo Latso in Gyaca County.
-People who are destined may see their past and future lives
+It is a must of coming to Lhamo Latso Lake of Gyaca County to determine the direction of finding the reincarnated boys of Dalai Lama and Panchen Lama by observing this lake, and people who are destined may see their past and future lives in this lake as well

 Most popular sites